this is the definition of “stopgap release” right here.

-this was a completely unexpected development. after some months of confusion brought on by having too many songs and ideas and not knowing what to focus on, i decided i would work on an instrumental cd and get even with a few usurpers in the process (i’d explain what for, but it would take a while). besides, i had several ideas that weren’t going to work with lyrics. it made sense to get them out of my system before throwing myself into all of the other songs that needed to be addressed.
+after some months of confusion brought on by having too many songs and ideas and not knowing what to focus on, i decided i would work on an instrumental CD. i had some ideas that weren’t going to work with lyrics. it made sense to get them out of my system before throwing myself into all of the other songs that needed to be addressed.

-i thought i would record a few songs and then move on, but the ideas just kept coming every time i sat down. i ended up scrapping the original instrumental cd (which was going to be guitar-heavy) three songs in and concentrating on the piano entirely.
+i thought i would record a few songs and then move on. but the ideas just kept coming every time i sat down. i ended up scrapping the original instrumental CD idea (which was going to be guitar-heavy) three songs in and concentrating on the piano instead.

 through the long black night